 Think of this as training day for the fall.

-Your Summer Preview Day is in June and during your day you'll do a blend of things introducing you to fellow students and professors, and get you ready to come back in August.
+During your June Summer Preview Day, you'll do a variety of things introducing you to fellow students and professors, and get you ready to come back in August.

 During Summer Preview Day, you'll:

-- Meet members of the faculty for advising sessions to discuss your fall academic program of study.
+- Meet members of the faculty to learn more about academic programs of study.

 - Complete your foreign language placement testing.